You are here

 Orientation

-Prior to issuing a Housing Choice Voucher, Seattle Housing Authority provides an orientation to households detailing the program.
+Prior to issuing a Housing Choice Voucher, Seattle Housing Authority provides an orientation to participants.

 Find rental listings